Linaro/website/_posts/2012/12/2012-12-06-summary-of-the-android-mini-summit-at-connect-copenhagen-2012.markdown

 From there the conversation then focused on upstream-to-productization and productization-to-the-upstream. ”It was remarked that Linaro has been able to help streamline these two paths, bringing the dream of tip based product development closer to reality,” continued Pfeffer.

-He concluded with, “I would like to thank the army of people that helped put this together and gave their time to help us define a path to a better Android future on ARM.”
+He concluded with, “I would like to thank the army of people that helped put this together and gave their time to help us define a path to a better Android future on Arm.”

 Detailed action plans and summaries for the four 1 hour sessions can be found in the [original Google+ post](https://plus.google.com/u/0/104422661029399872488/posts/ecAFcJQZWaa).